Peanut. Butter. Fudge.

-- Line a standard 9x5-inch loaf pan with parchment paper.
+Line a standard 9x5-inch loaf pan with parchment paper (as original recipe is written // adjust size/number of pans if altering batch size).
 Set aside.

-- Freeze until firm - about 15 minutes.
-Then use a hot knife to slice into even squares - about 21.
+Freeze until firm - about 15 minutes.
+Then use a hot knife to slice into even squares - about 21 (amount as original recipe is written // adjust if altering batch size).
 Enjoy immediately and store leftovers in the refrigerator up to 10 days or in the freezer up to 1 month.
 If frozen, let soften at room temperature for 5-10 minutes for best texture/flavor.